I learnt a new word the other day: ‘epistocracy’. It means rule by experts.

 But nowadays, this section of the epistocracy, the epistocratic left, the delicados, is the group that is now characterised by populists as the Liberal Elite, and their claim to be on the side of the plebeians is being called into question.
 I don’t know who wrote the following.
 It came to me from an aggressively populist source on twitter (‘I hate lefties… Can’t stand political correctness… Brexit….
 Make America Great Again…’ etc etc) and while there are many respects in which it is unfair and dishonest, it seems to me to illustrate pretty well the kinds of charges that are laid, with at least some degree of justice, against the liberal epistocracy in Britain:

 In the wake of the Brexit vote, voices could be heard among the epistocratic classes saying that this was simply the wrong result and that parliament should ignore it.
-(All that stuff about how it was only consultative, though no one ever said this until the vote was counted!)
-I have come across liberal Americans saying that Trump voters are so vile that they don’t even want to try and win them back.
+(The referendum was ‘only consultative’, apparently, though no one ever seemed to mention this until the vote was counted!)
+I have come across liberal Americans saying that those who voted for Trump are so vile and unforgivable that they don’t even want to try and win them back.
 (Good luck on winning without any of them!)
 And there are even voices these days that say that ignorant and uneducated people should be deprived of a vote.
-I see, for instance, that a book by an American academic came out in 2016 (I’ve not yet read it) which argued that democracy should be replaced by epistocracy in its literal sense: nations should be governed not by the representives of the people as a whole but by the representatives of the knowledgeable.
+I see, for instance, that a book by an American academic came out in 2016 (I have to admit I’ve not read it) which argued that democracy should be replaced by epistocracy in its literal sense: nations should be governed not by the representives of the people as a whole but, like Plato’s Republic. by the knowledgeable.

 I think myself that’s the sort of thing that tends to happen when any group of people decide they can’t share power and that the world should be ruled exclusively by people like themselves.
 Either that, or they are crushed completely.